ProtoXCode/Atlas-Protocol/docs/logbook.md

   - Viewer concept scoped: show logic is real, not black box magic.
   - Might look at other file types for same compression if successful.
 - STL to STEP conversion possibility.
 Will look into later.
+- Realized that there could be missing data on some of the blueprints, need to check and update.

 ---